 Fox River Stratton Operations Status Update

-The National Weather Service (NWS) is predicting ½” to 1” of precipitation for the next 2 days in the Fox River watershed as shown on Figure 2.
+The NWS is predicting ¼” to ¾” of precipitation for the next 7 days in the Fox River watershed as shown on Figure 2.

 SYSTEM CONDITIONS AND OPERATIONS

 All gates at Stratton Dam and Algonquin Dam are completely closed.
 As indicated above in the Drought Monitor, the continued dry conditions this week has the potential of worsening the drought conditions.
 Due to the lack of precipitation in the Fox River/Chain of Lakes watershed, the navigational levels are running low.
 The boaters are advised to use caution.